Owen Paterson is the UK Conservative Party MP for North Shropshire and a former cabinet minister.

-Paterson is the founder of the right wing think tank UK 2020, which he set up after being sacked as environment secretary in the Cabinet reshuffle of July 2014.
+Paterson is the founder of the right-wing think tank UK 2020, which he set up after being sacked as environment secretary in the Cabinet reshuffle of July 2014.

 Outside revolving door interests

-After losing his job as secretary of state for environment, food and rural affairs in July 2014, Paterson was appointed part-time, paid consultant to Randox Laboratories Ltd. Although he had dealt with the company during his time in office, the Advisory Committee on Business Appointments sanctioned the role given that Paterson said that it would not include governmental engagement.
+After losing his job as secretary of state for environment, food and rural affairs in July 2014, Paterson was appointed part-time, paid consultant to Randox Laboratories Ltd. Although he had dealt with the company during his time in office, the Advisory Committee on Business Appointments sanctioned the role in 2015 given that Paterson said that it would not include governmental engagement.

 Northern Ireland Secretary